michaelneverwins/lg-pro-tips/lg-shortcuts.md

 #### User applications
 User-specific menu shortcuts are defined by desktop entries typically located in `~/.local/share/applications`.
 This directory is owned by you, so you can modify the files therein as you like.
 If a desktop entry in this user directory has the same file name as a desktop entry in the `root`-owned system directory, the one in the user directory takes precedence.
 Therefore, if you want to change the icon image or other details of a menu shortcut defined in `/usr/share/applications`, you can make a copy of it in `~/.local/share/applications` and modify the copy.

-Of course, you don't necessarily need to copy, edit, or create these files by hand.
-However, the instructions for creating and modifying menu and desktop shortcuts with graphical user interfaces will vary between desktop environments, whereas the file format itself is standard.

 #### Other
 Desktop entries may also be found in other locations, such as `/var/lib/flatpak/exports/share/applications` for Flatpak programs and `/var/lib/snapd/desktop/applications` for applications installed via Snap.